piorus/uni-semantic-wiki-search/REPORT.md

 (1) corpus is reloaded on each iteration
 (2) corpus is kept in memory all the time

-This is all good when dealing with smaller datasets (tens, hundreds, thousands, tens of thousands, or hundred of thusands) but becomes serve weakness when dealing with milions or bilions of records.
+This is all good when dealing with smaller datasets (tens, hundreds, thousands, tens of thousands, or hundreds of thousands) but becomes serve weakness when dealing with millions or billions of records.

-Creators of search engines like Google know that, and thus are using solutions like [inverted database indexes](https://en.wikipedia.org/wiki/Search_engine_indexing#Inverted_indices) to avoid this issue.
+Creators of search engines like Google know that and thus are using solutions like [inverted database indexes](https://en.wikipedia.org/wiki/Search_engine_indexing#Inverted_indices) to avoid this issue.

 ## Bibliography & Sources